Why Trump and Jerusalem was not about peace

 The Israelis have not annexed the West Bank.
 The Palestinian Authority continues security co-operation, in effect helping Israel police its own people.

-The framework is held up by an American mediator seen as credible, if not neutral.
+The framework is held up by an American mediator that is seen by many as somewhat credible, if not neutral.

 - 'Alternatives' to a two-state solution